 Training includes work in one or more areas of specialization such as the department of surgery, oncology, cardiac and pulmonary rehabilitation, orthopedics, family medicine, internal medicine, pediatrics, and pain and palliative care.

-Fellows work approximately two four-hour shifts a week providing acupuncture to patients at Beth Israel Medical Center.
+Fellows work approximately two four-hour shifts a week providing acupuncture to patients at Mount Sinai Beth Israel.
 Fellows will contribute to the ongoing development of protocols of care for their specialization as well as learn how to develop a research study including how to conduct a thorough literature search, how to read studies and how to develop research protocols that meet Institutional Review Board standards.
 Acupuncture fellows may participate in article preparation for medical journal review and publication, and/or develop a topic for internal presentation to the Department of Integrative Medicine.

-Fellows also participate in Beth Israel Medical Center’s Physician Faculty Fellowship Program in Integrative Medicine that includes both seminar-style lectures by specialists in various fields related to integrative medicine as well as rounds discussions of patient care.
+Fellows also participate in Mount Sinai Beth Israel’s Physician Faculty Fellowship Program in Integrative Medicine that includes both seminar-style lectures by specialists in various fields related to integrative medicine as well as rounds discussions of patient care.
 The lectures, rounds and research development require an additional four hours a week for a total commitment of twelve hours weekly.
 The program is designed to allow acupuncture fellows to continue to work in their own private practices while participating in the training program.

 Fellows work toward developing a research project or presentation during their tenure with the program.
 The program spans 12 months with tuition of $4,500.